 Look at me, getting all philosophical.

-This of course raises his anger and can be used to solve puzzles, as opposed to finding items that calm him down which is harder.
-Shooting Pac-man with a pellet also serves to make him jump or rapidly get him out of harm’s way.
-So, while the puzzles are not generally that hard nor the obstacles insurmountable, the main crux of the player is getting the yellow ball to do something useful, rather than going his own way.
+The way the player interacts with the Pac is basically through suggestions: telling Pac-man to look at something (along with the direction he should look towards) or shooting a pellet with a slingshot to hit objects he should pay attention to or, even, the Pac himself.
+Hitting him, naturally, flares up his temper and can be used to solve puzzles, as opposed to finding items that calm him down, which is indeed more difficult.
+Shooting Pac-man with a pellet may also serve to make him jump or rapidly get out of harm’s way.
+So, while the puzzles are not generally that hard nor the obstacles insurmountable, the main crux of the player is getting the dear yellow ball to do something useful, rather than going about his business and ignoring us altogether.

-Unless we’re talking Ren and Stimpy, there aren’t many cartoons around where the main hero gets depressed because of a “no entry” sign and could just give up on life and become unresponsive. if nothing is done to cheer him up.
-It doesn’t go as far as Pac entertaining thoughts of suicide, but not that very far off either.
+Besides some extremes like Ren and Stimpy, there aren’t many cartoons around where the main hero gets depressed because of a “no entry” sign and could even go as far as to just give up on life and become entirely unresponsive to external stimuli, if nothing is done to cheer him up.
+Yes, really, he just sits down in the middle of the road and won’t move anymore.
+It doesn’t go as far as Pac entertaining thoughts of suicide, sure, but… not that very far off either.

-Few people will be surprised to find out the game was originally released in Japan as “Hello!
+Now for the kicker: as mentioned in the intro Pac-man 2: The New Adventures was never intended to be a “true” sequel to the original.
+It was originally released in Japan as “Hello!
 Pac-man” with no hints whatsoever that it was supposed to be a sequel.
-Yes, this is only the last title-change with little to no thought behind it to which we westerners are accustomed.
+Yes, this is once again, another title-change with little to no thought behind it, to which the western markets were, by then, accustomed.

 My opinion is that those reviewers who lash out at Pac-man being frustrating or useless, are missing the point.
-Coming to the game with an open mind, one might find out there are many ways to approach it: you might just be in to torture the poor soul or, instead, leisurely enjoy the relaxed pace or just experiment.
+Trying to play it definitely requires keeping an open mind, one might find out it is possible to have fun even beyond trying to solve the puzzles.
+It is a game that invites experimentation, for example by torturing the poor soul or, instead, leisurely enjoy the relaxed pace.
 It can definitely be a family friendly experience, if one doesn’t mind a hearty slice of 90s wild mood swings (The Cure references in my articles: 1).
-The little details that Namco spliced in – like him going back on a solved puzzle just to act all “arrogant” – to make Pac cartoony and fun are very cute and might get a smile out of even the more hardened players.
+The little details that Namco spliced in – like the Pac going back to gawk at a solved puzzle just to act all “arrogant” – to make our hero cartoony and fun are definitely cute and might get a smile out of even the more hardened players.

-While the game design came out in a wrong era and still far from perfect, I respect Pac-man 2‘s attempt to be something different from the crowd and the series itself.
+While the game design seems to have come out a few years before the success of the Tamagotchi and its design could have used some work, Pac-man 2‘s attempt at trying something a bit different from the crowd and the series itself, is worthy of respect.
 A brave choice for an off-the-wall title that will test many a gamer’s patience but may also bring a smile to their face.